RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The IDE interface module supports both PATA hard drives (including magnetic platter, SSD, and DOM storage) and Compact Flash cards in native 16-bit PATA mode with buffered I/O provided by the 82C55 device.

-The CP/M-IDE system supports up to 4 active drives of nominally 8 MBytes each.
-There can be as many CP/M "drives" stored on the FAT32 formatted disk as needed, and CP/M-IDE can be started with any 4 of them.
-Collections of hundreds of CP/M "drives" can be stored in any number of sub-directories on the FAT32 disk.
+The CP/M-IDE system supports 4 active CP/M "drives" (files) of nominally 8 MBytes each.
+There can be as many CP/M drives stored on the FAT32 formatted disk as needed, and CP/M-IDE can be started with any of 4 them.
+Collections of hundreds of CP/M drives can be stored in any number of sub-directories on the FAT32 disk.
 Knock yourself out.

 <div>
 <table style="border: 2px solid #cccccc;">